-The trick is to find that sweet spot of budget and quality, gear that’s going to last and perform well but also not cost you a fortune.
+The trick is to find that sweet spot of budget and quality—gear that’s going to last and perform well but also not cost you a fortune.
 In other words, a value deal.
 This sounds simple enough, except that there are dozens of brands out there, and the prices can range wildly!
 This is why I hope to help break down when and where price really makes a difference for snowboarding equipment so that you can determine your “price sweet spot” and feel confident in your next purchase!
+Pull up your socks and lace up your boots...we're diving in!

 Avoiding Cheap Gear Traps